Graph Convolutions Enrich the Self-Attention in Transformers!: Experiments

 \subsection{Experiments on Vision Transformers}

-\paragraph{Experimental Setting.} We aim to demonstrate the efficacy of our GFSA across a spectrum of ViT backbones with different depth settings and training modes.
-We choose DeiT~\citep{touvron2021deit}, CaiT~\citep{touvron2021cait}, and Swin~\citep{liu2021swin} as backbones, and models are trained from scratch.
-When training the 12-layer DeiT, we follow the same training recipe, hyperparameters, and data augmentation from \citep{touvron2021deit}.
-When training the 24-layer DeiT, we follow the settings of \citep{gong2021vision} and set the dropout rate to 0.2.
-For Cait, we apply our proposed GFSA only to the patch embedding layer.
-For detailed experimental settings, see Appendix~\ref{app:image-setup}. \paragraph{Results.} All experimental evaluations are summarized in Table~\ref{tab:vit_full}.
-We compare various state-of-the-art models on the ImageNet-1k benchmark.
-We select them from three classes: CNN only, CNN + Transformer, and pure Transformer.
-In the Transformer category, we only test with lighter models having comparable numbers of parameters, such as ViT-S and DeiT-S. The results show that the proposed GFSA successfully enhances Deit, CaiT, and Swin across all depth settings and training methods.
-GFSA provides additional parameters less than 72 for 12-layer DeiT while improving the top-1 accuracy by 1.63\%.
-Compared to existing techniques, improvements by GFSA already surpasses DeepViT-24B (0.6\%)~\citep{zhou2021deepvit}, LayerScale (0.7\%)~\citep{touvron2021cait}, LateInsertion (0.6\%)~\citep{touvron2021cait}, and HAT~\citep{bai2022hat} (1.38\%).
-To sum up, we observed that both shallow and deep ViTs can achieve the following benefits from GFSA: i) The filter response plot shows GFSA can preserve higher-frequency representation (cf.~\Figref{fig:vis} (a)) and ii) \Figref{fig:vis} (b) shows that GFSA can mitigate the increase in the cosine similarity of representation as the layer gets deeper.
-We also show experiments with the same ContraNorm setting in Appendix~\ref{app:contranorm}.
+\paragraph{Setting.} We aim to demonstrate the efficacy of our GFSA across a spectrum of ViT backbones.
+We choose DeiT~\citep{touvron2021deit}, CaiT~\citep{touvron2021cait}, and Swin~\citep{liu2021swin} as the backbone, and the models are trained from scratch.
+When training the 12-layer DeiT, we follow the same training recipe, hyperparameters, and data augmentation from \citet{touvron2021deit}.
+For detailed experimental settings, see Appendix~\ref{app:image-setup}. \paragraph{Results.} The experimental evaluations are summarized in Table~\ref{tab:vit_main}.
+We compare various models on the ImageNet-1k benchmark.
+The results show that the proposed GFSA successfully enhances DeiT, CaiT, and Swin across all depth settings and training methods.
+GFSA provides additional parameters less than 72 for 12-layer DeiT while improving top-1 accuracy by 1.63\%.
+To sum up, we observed that both shallow and deep ViTs can achieve the following benefits from GFSA: i) The filter response shows GFSA can preserve higher-frequency representation (cf.~Fig.~\ref{fig:vis} (a)) and ii) Fig.~\ref{fig:vis} (b) shows that GFSA mitigates the increase in the cosine similarity of representation as the layer gets deeper.
+We further compare with state-of-the-art models that use Fourier transforms rather than graph filters in Appendix~\ref{app:sota}.
+We also show results under the same settings as ContraNorm~\citep{guo2023contranorm} in Appendix~\ref{app:contranorm}.